tearflake/symbolmatch/docs/symbolmatch.md

 The above grammar defines the syntax of Symbolmatch.
 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
 All other symbols are considered as parts of the Symbolmatch grammar.

 Atoms may be enclosed between a pair of `'` characters if we want to include special characters used in the grammar.
-Strings are enclosed between `"` characters.
+Strings are enclosed between a pair of `"` characters.
 Multiline atoms and strings are enclosed between an odd number of `'` or `"` characters.

 In addition to the exposed grammar, user comments have no meaning to the system, but may be descriptive to readers, and may be placed wherever a whitespace is expected.
 Single line comments begin with `//` and span to the end of line.
 Multiline comments begin with `/*` and end with `*/`.